Day In The Life Of A Real Estate Agent

-We sit down with experienced real estate agent Stephen McCann who shares what it’s like to be a real estate agent and gives us his tips to hints for those looking to enter into the industry.
+We sit down with an experienced real estate agent Stephen McCann who shares what it’s like to be a real estate agent and gives us his tips to hints for those looking to enter into the industry.

 Stephen, tell us a little about yourself: